Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 starship preset tokyo-night -o ~/.config/starship.toml

-This creates a starship.toml file in ~/.config/.
-Inspect it with:
+This creates starship.toml in ~/.config/.
+Inspect it:

 open -e ~/.config/starship.toml